- About us

 Updating New Passport Details, Requesting a Copy of Travel Records, and Requesting Visa Cancellation

-Please see these topics under the Frequently Asked Questions link below.
+Please see these topics under the Frequently Asked Questions link above.

 'People Our Business' - we are continually striving to improve our client services.
 Feedback and suggestions are welcome.
-Details of our Client Service Charter, which also outlines service standards for visa processing, can be accessed on-line
+Details of our Client Service Charter, which also outlines global service standards for visa processing, can be accessed on-line.

 The Australian High Commission regularly undertakes verification of supporting information and documents lodged in support of visa and citizenship applications including but not limited to financial statements, evidence of employment, educational qualifications and identity documents.
 Applicants who provide fraudulent documents (including genuine documents obtained fraudulently) or false information may have their visa applications refused or visas cancelled.